-My good friend Lauren is a perfect example of this.
+A good friend of mine is a perfect example of this.
 She recently told me that she and her husband argue over bathroom space every morning and was looking for ways they could share the room better and both be able to get ready peacefully.
 I pointed out that the problem wasn’t that they can’t share the bathroom, it was that they both needed to get ready at the same time.
 So instead of trying to make it work, I suggested that one of them take over a spare bathroom as their place to get ready.
 Just because a master bathroom is the grown-up bathroom, doesn’t mean it has to be the place both spouses use.
 So now she has her own bathroom and they can both get ready in peace, no argument necessary.

 4. You get hung up on “gadgets.”